-The AVP Key Staff run the partnership’s various programs, including the SAVE violence prevention education program, the counseling center, the West/Southwest Victim Services center and the Families of Murder Victims program.
+The AVP Key Staff run the partnership’s various programs, including the Pii Project, the counseling center, the West/Southwest Victim Services center and the Families of Murder Victims program.

 Tracy Simmons began her career at FMV in 2008 and is delighted to be the current Program Director.
 She holds a B.A. in Psychology from Bloomsburg University and M.S. in Criminal Justice from University of Cincinnati.
 She has a plethora of work experience in human services, and enjoys utilizing these skills at FMV.
 Tracy is passionate about serving co-victims and is inspired by the strength of families affected by violence in Philadelphia.
 In her spare time, Tracy enjoys year-round trips to the beach, baking, and staying active.
 Tracy hopes to see FMV continue to grow and positively affect all co-victims of homicide in Philadelphia.